-Our favorite Instant Pot is the Instant Pot DUO60 6 Qt 7-in-1 Slow Cooker +++
+Our favorite Instant Pot is the Instant Pot DUO60

 Second best slow cooker company – Crock Pot

-Irving Naxon (founder of Crock Pot) was originally inspired by a story his grandmother told about him about how back in her native Lithuanian hometown, her mother made a delicious stew called “cholent”, which took many hours to cook in a hot oven.
+Irving Naxon (founder of Crock-Pot) was originally inspired by a story his grandmother told about him about how back in her native Lithuanian hometown, her mother made a delicious stew called “cholent”, which took many hours to cook in a hot oven.
 The company has now been open for nearly 50 years with over 100 million Crock-Pots sold to date!

 Irving started using the name “Crock-Pot” in 1971 as slow cookers were quietly gaining in popularity in America during the 70s when many women began to work outside of the family home.
-With a Crock Pot, they could start cooking dinner before going to work and finish it in the evening when they came got home.
+With a Crock-Pot, they could start cooking dinner before going to work and finish it in the evening when they came got home.

 Third best slow cooker company – Hamilton Beach

 Founded in April 1910, Hamilton Beach was started by Frederick J. Osius in Racine, Wisconsin.
-The company took their name from the two men that Osius hired, Louis Hamilton and Chester Beach.
+The company took its name from the two men that Osius hired, Louis Hamilton and Chester Beach.
 Hamilton was employed as an advertising manager, and Beach as a mechanic.
-Apparently, Osius didn’t like his own name so paid Hamilton and Beach $1000 each for the rights to use their names instead of his own!
+Apparently, Osius didn’t like his name so paid Hamilton and Beach $1000 each for the rights to use their names instead of his own!